 Overall, EIA can help to ensure that tourism developments contribute to the protection of important environmental values and assets that support local livelihoods and lifestyles, and positive visitor experiences.
-Effective use of EIA will promote the long-term interests and success of coastal tourism in the Pacific region, and help countries to achieve their sustainable and resilient development goals.
+Effective use of EIA will promote the long-term interests and success of coastal tourism in Pacific island countries and territories, and help countries to achieve their sustainable and resilient development goals.